Adverse Effects of Cortisone on Vitiligo

 e What are the likely adverse effects?

 f On discontinuing the use of cortisone, will my disease relapse?
-If yes, will I require to use cortisone once again or I will be able to manage with milder medicine at that time?
+If yes, will I need to use cortisone once again, or will I be able to manage with milder medicine at that time?

 Adverse effects of Cyclophosphamide, Adverse effects of Cyclosporine, Adverse effects of methotrexate